Star Trek: Phase II

 Star Trek: Phase II was the initial working title for what officially became titled Star Trek II, an unproduced American science fiction television series created by Gene Roddenberry as a sequel to (and continuation of) the original Star Trek, which had run from 1966 to 1969.
 The plans for the series were first developed after several failed attempts to create a feature film based on the property, coupled with plans for a Paramount Television Service (PTS) as a fourth broadcast television network in the United States.

 Both PTS and the Star Trek revival were announced in early June 1977, with PTS to debut as one evening of programming each Saturday night and to gradually expand to other nights, a strategy successfully employed by the Fox Broadcasting Company a decade later.
 Star Trek: Phase II was to be the flagship show, and be broadcast at 8pm EST, followed by a movie of the week starting at 9pm.
-The initial order was for a two-hour pilot, followed by 13 hour-long episodes.
+The initial order was for a two-hour pilot, followed by 13 episodes, each being one hour long.

 With the exception of Leonard Nimoy as Mr. Spock, who had ongoing disputes with Roddenberry and Paramount, the entire regular and recurring cast of The Original Series were contracted to return, notably William Shatner as Captain Kirk.
 Three new and younger regular characters were created, science officer Lt.
 Xon, navigator Lt.
 Ilia, and ship's executive officer Willard Decker.
 Xon, Decker and Ilia were later influential in the development of characters on Star Trek: The Next Generation, and two of the scripts written for Phase II would be re-developed for use in that series.

 Behind the cameras, Roddenberry recruited Trek-novices Harold Livingston and Robert Goodwin as producers.
 Veterans of The Original Series were few, and included costume designer William Ware Theiss and illustrator Mike Minor.
 Art director Matt Jefferies was otherwise employed and brought in as a "technical advisor" and to update the design of the starship USS Enterprise.
 Special effects (on set) were to be by Jim Rugg.
 Science fiction novelist Alan Dean Foster received the assignment to write the story outline for the two-hour pilot, but, with a looming production deadline and unable to find a suitable writer to develop this story into a teleplay, Harold Livingston took on the writing job himself.
 Of the remaining 12 script assignments handed out, about half were to veterans of The Original Series.